wehappit/nsequence/README.md

 term represents a distinct instance of the scheduled event reminder.

 Consider an event requiring reminders every `F` hours starting from a date `D`.
-Using the NSequence library, this pattern can be succinctly modeled with the func parameter, which establishes a direct mathematical relationship between each reminder instance and its timing.
+We can establish a direct mathematical relationship between each reminder instance and its timing.
 Specifically, the reminder function is defined as `R(x) = D + F*x`, where `x` represents the sequence's term or the reminder instance number.
+With that formula, NSequence can be used as follows to ensure ....
  This formula efficiently computes the date and time for each reminder, ensuring precise scheduling based on its sequence position.

 ## Key Features